dougeby/IntuneDocs/intune/vpn-setting-configure-per-app.md

     ![Create a SCEP certificate profile](media\vpn-per-app-create-SCEP-cert.png)

-### Add an group assignment

 ## Create a Per-App VPN profile

-The VPN profile contains the SCEP certificate carrying the client credentials, the connection information to the VPN, and the Per APP VPN flag to enable the Per App VPN feature for use by an application.
+The VPN profile contains the SCEP certificate carrying the client credentials, the connection information to the VPN, and the Per APP VPN flag to enable the Per App VPN feature for use by the iOS application.

-To create a Per-App VPN profile:

 1. Open the Azure portal.
 Choose **More Services** > **Monitoring + Management** > **Intune**.
 2. Choose **Device configuration**, and then click **Profiles**.